Ocserv Advanced (Split Tunneling, IPv6, Static IP, Per User Configs, Virtual Hosting)

 Split Tunneling by Country

-Let’s say you only want traffic to foreign counties to be tunneled by the VPN.
+Let’s say you only want traffic to foreign countries to be tunneled by the VPN.
 Traffic to your own country should use the normal route.
 You can use the no-route directive in ocserv configuration file to achieve this.

 First, you need to download the IP range for your country by going to this web page: https://www.ip2location.com/free/visitor-blocker, which allows you to download the IP address range in CIDR format.